-A virtual anchor like Kizuna Ai is very popular in Japan, gentle expressions and passionate interaction with fans make she become a favorite star on YouTube.
+A virtual anchor like Kizuna Ai is very popular in Japan.
+Gentle expressions and passionate interaction with fans made her a favorite star on YouTube.

 Thanks to the animation culture and the Ghost in the Shell, millions of Japanese are paying attention to every moment of Kizuna Ai’s video on YouTube.
 This success has also spawned thousands imitators and a family handicraft that caters to the so-called “virtual anchors” (VTubers).
 In contrast to Western streaming media such as PewDiePie and Ninja, Japan has invented a new streaming star composed of digital avatars and interactive animations.

 “The difference between virtual anchors and regular animated characters is that you can believe that they do exist,” said Takeshi Osaka, the Activ8 founder located in Tokyo.
 “This sense of presence is an important reason why they are so attractive.”

 Kizuna Ai make her debut on the video platform YouTube in December 2016, and the word “VTuber” was born as well.
 In the same year, the first commercial virtual reality headset was introduced, and related technologies gave birth to more imitators.The virtual reality devices designed by Facebook’s Oculus and HTC’s Vive enable accurate head and hand tracking, which turns out to be the ultimate low-cost device for developing virtual anchors that appeal to fans.
 With a free-to-use animated rendering engine and 3D models from companies like Unity Technologies, anyone can create a virtual anchor studio at a low price in their living room.

 Illustration: Hatsune Miku‘s offline activity organised by Chiba, Japan